 Author: Stephanie Kerschbaum

 Kerschbaum provides a detailed analysis of diversity rhetoric and the ways institutions of higher education market diversity in and through student bodies.
+Winner of the 2015 CCCC Advancement of Knowledge Award.

 - Rhetoric of Respect: Recognizing Change at a Community Writing Center